Inviting Organizational Growth

 I’ve seen so many failed attempts during my carreer and now want to share the key points based on my learnings and experience

-The harsh truth about organizational transformations
+The harsh truth about Agile transformations

 During last 2 years I have been taking part in organizational transformations — both from the inside (as an employee), and as an outside expert.